San Francisco Bay Area's Leading Intimacy & Sex Therapists

 Sex therapy addresses the root of the issues and helps you develop understanding, compassion and skills to heal together.

-At North Berkeley Couples Therapy Center we have a great team of relationship experts and trained sex therapists.
+At North Berkeley Couples Therapy Center (and our affiliate centers, such as San Francisco Intimacy & Sex Therapy Center) we have a great team of relationship experts and trained sex therapists.
 We help both partnered and single people learn to deepen intimacy, desire and pleasure.
 Through this process you will generate an exciting and fulfilling sexual relationship with yourself and your intimates.
 Many folks are intimidated by the idea of sex therapy, but we are here to tell you that it is a safe forum for exploration, curiosity and creativity...and leads to the fun and satisfaction in bed that you desire!

-In The safe space of East Bay Sex Therapy you can address & work on issues related to:
+In The safe space of Our san Francisco East Bay Sex Therapy Centers, you can address & work on issues related to:

 - Communicating Desires